noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				- you must encrypt your messages before sending to the push service as the push service may not be encrypted (https)

+### mozillas webpush nodejs library
+	- handles both encryption and the web push protocol
+	- makes it super easy, fucking use it

 ```js